 Exporting data from a PC

-The data of your rides are stored in your Movescount account and can be exported in the following formats: GPX, KML (Google Earth), XLSX (Excel), FIT, TCX.
+Your rides’ data are stored in your Movescount account and can be exported in the following formats: GPX, KML (Google Earth), XLSX (Excel), FIT, TCX.

 Using a smartphone